joekrinke15/blog/_posts/2020-11-17-ICU-Admissions-Analysis.md

 * Only 49% of patients are admitted to the ICU from the emergency room.
   * Many patients are coming from long-term care facilities.

 Overall, our dashboard could serve as a useful tool to physicians and hospital administrators.
 It can be used to guide potential community-health interventions and monitor the health of various demographic groups.
+If you're interesting in looking at the dashboard feel free to check out the code [here](https://github.com/joekrinke15/MIMIC-Analysis).

 # Technologies Used
 <table class="tg">